Exact solutions in quantum field theory under rotation: Quantum rigidly-rotating thermal expectation values

-The AC has been studied previously by a number of authors \cite{Kharzeev:2016,Prokhorov:2018,Vilenkin:1979}, none of whose results exactly match (\ref{eq:J5z_bar}, \ref{eq:J5z}).
+The AC has been studied previously by a number of authors \cite{Kharzeev:2016,Prokhorov:2018,Vilenkin:1979}.
 Up to possible overall factors due to differences in definitions, \eqref{eq:J5z} agrees with the corresponding quantity in \cite{Kharzeev:2016} only on the rotation axis, where $\Gamma =1$.
 The axial current in \cite{Prokhorov:2018} (derived using the ansatz for the Wigner function proposed in \cite{Becattini:2013}) matches \eqref{eq:J5z_bar} only on the axis of rotation, but no distinction is made in \cite{Prokhorov:2018} between the stationary and rotating vacua.
 Constructed using a QFT approach and considering the stationary Minkowski vacuum, the AC in \cite{Vilenkin:1979} agrees with \eqref{eq:J5z_bar}, again only on the axis of rotation.
+Finally, the result obtained in \cite{Prokhorov:2018bql} using perturbative QFT agrees fully with \eqref{eq:J5z_bar}.